How to Identify a Common Gallinule

 Chances are good that if you’ve seen and identified this bird before, you knew it as the common moorhen (Gallinula cholorpus).
 In July 2011, though, the American Ornithologists’ Union voted to split the American population of the bird into its own separate species, the common gallinule (Gallinula galeata).

 You might be wondering, who gets to decide what to call a bird, and how do they make that decision?
-Well, according to its website, the American Ornithologists’ Union is “one of the oldest organizations in the world dedicated to the scientific study of birds“.
-As such, it commands a great deal of respect from ornithologists worldwide, and the research it sponsors and produces greatly increases our understanding of the bird world.
+Well, according to its website, the American Ornithologists’ Union is “one of the oldest organizations in the world dedicated to the scientific study of birds.”
+As such, it commands a great deal of respect from ornithologists worldwide.
+The research it sponsors and produces greatly increases our understanding of the bird world.

 It’s a small bird, compared to companion ducks and other water birds.
-It has very large feet, with extremely long toes, and despite the lack of webbing, it’s an excellent swimmer.
+It has very large feet, with extremely long toes.
+Despite the lack of webbing, it’s an excellent swimmer.

 Note: Make sure you don’t confuse the common gallinule with its arguably more gorgeous relative, the purple gallinule (Porphyrio martinica).

 The common gallinule eats mostly vegetation, but supplements its diet with small snails it finds among the floating leaves.

 The common gallinule and its relative, the common moorhen, are the most commonly seen members of the rail family (Rallidae) around much of the world.
 Here in the U.S., it’s prevalent year-round in the coastal southern states, including Florida.
 It spreads throughout the eastern half of the country in the summer breeding season.

 Bird songs courtesy of the Cornell Lab of Ornithology.